Not Accepting Guests

 Join Couchsurfing to see Carol’s full profile.
 It’s free!

 Everything is interconnected, and therefore the waves coming from my actions, and yours, are affecting everything/everyone else.
-Be responsible for yourself and what you put out there, and be aware and alert to what is coming to you; listen, watch, feel, love, learn ... have compassion and appreciation.
+Be accountable to your own dreams, a responsibility to yourself to do what you love and shine through it.
+And whatever you put out there will inspire and influences others.
+Celebrate life and be silent enough to listen, watch, feel, love, learn and to have compassion, appreciation and gratitude.

 Why I’m on Couchsurfing